 Looking ahead, Dentici sees AI playing an increasingly important role in both development and manufacturing.
 “In development, AI is dramatically speeding up design processes that used to take months and can now be done in a few hours,” he says.
 “In manufacturing, AI is optimising processes, and in the future, generative AI could be used to create the best possible production methods for batteries.”

 In addition to AI, the concept of the smart factory is continuing to develop.
 “Smart factories are essential for EV and battery production,” Dentici asserts.
-“The vast amount of data generated during the manufacturing process needs to be processed and analysed in real-time to optimize performance and quality.”
+“The vast amount of data generated during the manufacturing process needs to be processed and analysed in real-time to optimise performance and quality.”

 However, he warns against overusing the term.
 “Smart factory has become a bit of a buzzword,” he says.
 “What it really means is the ability to apply intelligence to the data you’re collecting and use it to improve your processes.”